Thinking of starting a childcare business

 Flow chart showing the process for setting up an out of school club

-All out of school clubs looking after children under the age of 8 and operating for more than two hours in any one day must be registered with the CSSIW.
+All out of school clubs looking after children under the age of 8 and operating for more than two hours in any one day must be registered with the CIW.

 The main aims of registration are to promote quality and to protect children, ensuring that they are cared for in safe and suitable surroundings.

-A childcare setting must meet the CSSIW National Minimum Standards before registration can be granted.
-Please click here to download a copy:
+A childcare setting must meet the CIW National Minimum Standards before registration can be granted.

 Managing the Out of School Childcare Club

-• Further information on good practice in the recruitment, management, and supervision of staff is available from the Care Council for Wales website:
+- Further information on good practice in the recruitment, management, and supervision of staff is available from: Social Care Wales (opens in a new tab)